Sytarno/Athena/README.md

 - author id
 - bots own id (find on developer portal)

+Then run ./setup.sh in the cmd, followed by ./start.sh.

 # Log

 bot.py is the main core that is required to run.